Horticultural

 Conservatory Origins

-The origins of Milwaukee's famous 'Domes' stretch back over 120 years - get to the know the history of the Mitchell Park horticultural conservatory.
+Did you know the origins of Milwaukee's famous 'Domes' stretch back over 120 years?
+Get to the know the history of the Mitchell Park and it's horticultural conservatory.

 color postcard from the early 20th century shows row boats on a lagoon